 Spirit Mountain Casino offers 18 traditional blackjack tables, spread throughout our smoking and non-smoking areas.
-For the blackjack enthusiasts that like to branch out, you will also find several variations throughout the casino, including six-deck 21, Super Bonus Single-Deck, Bonus Spin and even Free Bet blackjack.
+For the blackjack enthusiasts that like to branch out, you will also find several variations throughout the casino, including six-deck 21, Super Bonus Single-Deck and Free Bet blackjack.
 Looking for high-stakes blackjack games?
 You’ll find limits of up to $1,000 on some games!
 We’re always looking to provide you exciting gaming options, and that is especially true with our blackjack offerings.
 See our Specialty Games and Blackjack Rules below.

 Learn more about our other exciting table games, slots, and more!